ipfs/devgrants/targeted-grants/open-street-map-ipfs.md

 Also include any relevant constraints that the implementer should be aware of before beginning this project.-->

 We plan to run a node to process, diff, and host the data in the short term.
 This will be run on a computer every week.
 We can publish this on a collaborative cluster to make it easy for other folks to also host the subsequent data.
-If at some point we decide to shut off our node that processes & diffs, we will let Protocl Labs know -- and of course all the necessary tools will be open source.
+If at some point we decide to shut off our node that processes & diffs, we will let Protocol Labs know -- and of course all the necessary tools will be open source.

-A long-term goal of this projectis to make this processing & indexing be done with distributed computation, rather than on a single machine.
+A long-term goal of this project is to make this processing & indexing be done with distributed computation, rather than on a single machine.
 Ideally, other groups in maplandia would be interested in running the infra/CI and we could share the computation load.